so-rose/openlut/README.md

 What is it?
 -----
-openlut is, at its core, a color management library, accessible from **Python 3.5+**.
+openlut is, at its core, a transform-focused color management library, accessible from **Python 3.5+**.
 It's built on my own color pipeline needs, which includes managing
 Lookup Tables, Gamma/Gamut functions/matrices, applying color transformations, etc. .

-openlut is also a tool.
+openlut is also a practical tool.
 Included soon will be a command line utility letting you perform complex color transformations from the comfort of your console.
-In all cases, interactive usage from a Python console is easy.
+Included already is an OpenGL image viewer, which might grow in the future to play sequences.

-I wanted it to cover this niche simply and consistently, something color management often isn't!
-Take a look; hopefully you'll agree :) !
+I wanted it to cover this niche simply and consistently, with batteries included (a library of gamma functions and color gamut matrices).
+Color management doesn't have to be so difficult!

 What About OpenColorIO?
 Why does this exist?
 ------
-OpenColorIO is a wonderful library, but seems geared towards managing the complexity of many larger applications in a greater pipeline. openlut is more simple; it doesn't care about the big picture - you just do consistent operations on images. openlut also has tools to deal with these building blocks, unlike OCIO - resizing LUTs, etc. .

-Indeed, OCIO is just a system these basic operations using LUTs - in somewhat unintuitive ways, in my opinion.
-You could setup a similar system using openlut's toolkit.
+OpenColorIO does amazing work - but mostly in the context of large applications, not-simple config files, and self-defined color space
+(with the full range of int/float bit depth specifics, etc.)

+openlut is all about images and the transforms on images.
+Everything happens in (0, 1) float space.
+Large emphasis is placed on managing the tools themselves as well - composing matrices, resizing LUTs, defining new gamma functions, etc. .

+In many ways, OCIO is a system stringing basic operations together.
+I'd be perfectly plausible to write an OCIO alternative with openlut in the backend.

 Installation